Pinal supervisors ponder special border protection fund for PCSO

 In addition to meetings, speakers, and social activities, we pay close attention to state politics.
 With the federal government polarized into gridlock, state politics is that much more important.
 State lawmakers are more accessible and we can use that to our advantage.
 We The People have safeguards: the right to overturn bad laws through public vote, the right to recall lawmakers who aren't serving us, and the right to make our own laws via initiative.
 This right is constantly being undermined by the Republican Party.

 Your contribution and/or club dues makes it possible to obtain campaign materials and get the supplies and services we need to get our message out.
 THANK YOU FOR YOUR SUPPORT!
 Every little bit helps!
 (Annual dues are only $20 but any amount is appreciated.)
+No, we won't use the money to go to the beach.
+That would be wrong.

 P O Box 12331, Casa Grande, AZ 85130